Favre-Leuba: Quartz crisis and aftermath

 Florian A. Favre and Eric A. Favre, sons of Henry A. Favre, along with Frederic A. Favre, grandson of Fritz-Augustus Favre, represented the eighth generation.
 They were the Board of Directors of Favre-Leuba until the management of the company passed out of the hands of the family.
-The industry-wide quartz crisis brought about by the inexpensive quartz movement introduced in 1969 greatly increased competition for the company's comparatively expensive mechanical watches, forcing the family to sell their company in 1985.
+The industry-wide quartz crisis brought about by the inexpensive quartz movement introduced in 1969 greatly increased competition for the company's comparatively expensive mechanical watches, forcing the family to sell their company in the 1980s.
 Afterwards, the company name was passed through different hands, such as Benedom SA and LVMH.

 In 2007, Favre-Leuba returned to the watch industry with the launch of The Mercury Collection, which comprises three watches: a Chronograph and a Big Date in rose gold, and a steel Power Reserve.
 On 16 November 2011, Titan Company, the watch manufacturing company of the Tata Group, acquired the brand Favre-Leuba.
-After the sale to the Titan Group, the company released new collections of watches in 2016, their Raider and Chief Collections, led by their flagship model, the Raider Harpoon.
-In 2023, the brand was acquired by Silvercity brands.
+After the sale to the Titan Group, the company released the Raider Harpoon in 2016.
+In 2023, the brand was acquired by Silvercity Brands.

 Collaborations with athletes

 Following the creation of the Bivouac in 1962, Favre-Leuba has had a history of collaborating with numerous athletes, especially mountaineers and explorers.
 In 1964, Italian mountaineer Walter Bonatti used the Bivouac to climb up the north face of Pointe Whymper in the Grandes Jorasses, which was at a nearly vertical slope.
 Japanese mountaineer Junko Tabei wore a Bivouac during her Everest summit in 1975, becoming the first woman to climb Mount Everest.
 The company launched the Raider Bivouac 9000 at BaselWorld 2017, making it the only watch to mechanically measure altitude up to 9000m.
 The watch was awarded the best watch in the New Star category by WatchStars.
 The 70-member jury, which comprised watch expert, journalists, and collectors, chose 35 watches and of this voted for the New Star 2018 winner.

 In 2017, Favre-Leuba supported many athletes and explorers such as Pen Hadow and Erik de Jong, who led the Arctic Mission.
 The company also partnered with Satyarup Siddhanta, the youngest mountaineer in the world and the first from India to climb both the Seven Summits and Volcanic Seven Summits.
-The former Japanese ambassador of Favre-Leuba, Sayuri Kinoshita, broke the world record of a constant no fin dive at the Vertical Blue competition.
+A former ambassador of Favre-Leuba, Sayuri Kinoshita, broke the world record of a constant free immersion at the Vertical Blue competition.

 Favre-Leuba has collaborated with professional mountaineers such as Adrian Ballinger, who, along with his team, summited Mount Everest with the Raider Bivouac 9000 in May 2018.
-With Ballinger's expedition, the Raider Bivouac 9000 set a record as the only mechanical wristwatch equipped with an aneroid barometer to work on Mount Everest.
 The brand has also collaborated with Emily Harrington, who used the same watch in her 2018 expedition, as well as Swiss athletes Ralph Weber, Nicolas Hojac, and Ricardo Feller.